 They are twelve miles apart.

 To hear Tom Landwehr tell it, though, the Boundary Waters is a sacred, pristine, virginal jewel, and everywhere else is an industrial hellhole.
 If you go to the Boundary Waters, though, you will see the very occasional white pine that towers above the rest.
 They’re the virgins; most of the Boundary Waters is second growth.
 The big trees were just too little to mess with back when the area was logged off.
 Imagine what the place looked like with giant stands of white pine.

+There was also extensive iron mining in the Rainy River Basin.
 So, the Boundary Waters was an industrial hellhole once.

 When it comes to comparing Twin Metals (really Antofagasta) and PolyMet (really Glencore), we have to compare apples to apples.
 The Embarrass River shown in the photo above is part of Tom Landwehr’s industrial hellhole.
 So is the Partridge River.

 If there is a failure of the PolyMet tailings dam, the toxic sludge will inundate the Embarrass River.
 Three tailings dam of the type that PolyMet wants to use have catastrophically failed in the last handful of years.
 One of them was a tailings dam at Mount Polley in Canada, where, you will be cheered to learn, the dam was designed by the same people who advised the State of Minnesota on PolyMet.

 The Partridge River is adjacent to the south and east sides of the mine pit itself.

 Both rivers are part of the Saint Louis River watershed, a major tributary to Lake Superior.
 We’ve been trying to clean up the St. Louis River for some time now.
 Polluting the Embarrass and Partridge Rivers isn’t going to help.